learn-co-curriculum/dsc-combinations-lab/README.md

 ## Summary

-In this lab, you got some practice with combinations!
-Congrats, combinations and permutations are the cornerstones of combinatorics, and you now know how to use them in various settings.
+In this lab, you got some practice with combinations, and deciding whether or not combinations and permutations are required for a problem.
+Congrats!
+Combinations and permutations are the cornerstones of combinatorics, and you now know how to use Python to compute them in various settings.